deepanshu-khanna/Movie-recommendation-system/README.md

 Last but not the least, a major part of the development cycle was spent in making the app more user friendly in general and in using several **optimisation techniques like caching** to make the experience smoother for the user.
 **Web scraping** also played a major role as gathering accurate data was a much more crucial and tedious task as compared to implementing ML models based on that data.

-## Feedback

-If you have any feedback, please reach out to me via [LinkedIn](https://www.linkedin.com/in/abhishek-gupta-099288175/)

-Looking forward to hearing from you :D